harikrishna-224/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-# Fully Functional ATM Interface (Terminal-Based) in Java
+# Fully Functional ATM Interface in Java

 ## Overview
 This project is a ATM interface implemented in Java.
 It allows users to perform common banking operations such as cash withdrawal, deposits, balance checks, fund transfers, and bill payments through a simple text-driven menu in the command line.
 The application includes PIN authentication, input validation, and basic error handling to simulate real-world ATM functionality.